ConceptaNjolima/MyTNTResources/Week 2/[ENG2.5]Branching, merging, and merge conflicts.md

     3. Create a new branch and check out to the branch.
     4. Open and edit the file in VS Code, adding your name and favorite food.
     5. Commit the changes to the branch.
-    6. push your local branch with the committed work.
+    6. push your branch with the changes to github
     6. Open a pull request to merge to main.
     7. In GitHub look at the pull request and complete the pull request and merge.